ArborealAudio/OmniAmp/Notes.md

 - Getting different defaults for different modes?
 Would need to make them separate States if so.

-- Get verb to be less aliased, don't do sample conversion on dry signal

-  - Play around w/ different techniques to reduce metallic sound.
-Modulation, extra allpassing in the diffusion steps or feedback step

 - Add triple option for enhancer placement:

   - Pre